Omeros Is Gaining Momentum With A Diverse Pipeline

 As mentioned in the 2016 annual report, it is management's intention to get OMS721 to market as fast as possible for any of the above indications.
 This will allow Omeros to start generating revenues and help fund further product development without being put in a financial bind.

-The other two indications (IGAN and HSCT-TMA) will also have phase 3 trials starting this year.
-In May, Omeros announced some early positive results from the phase 2 trial exploring OMS721's effect in individuals with IGAN and other serious kidney disease.
-This first stage of phase 2 results saw OMS721 being used in individuals with IGAN as well as lupus nephritis and membranous nephropathy.
+The other two indications (IGAN and HSCT-TMA) will also have Phase 3 trials starting this year.
+In May, Omeros announced some early positive results from the Phase 2 trial exploring OMS721's effect in individuals with IGAN and other serious kidney disease.
+This first stage of Phase 2 results saw OMS721 being used in individuals with IGAN as well as lupus nephritis and membranous nephropathy.
 The results give some indication that OMS721 can be explored in other kidney diseases in the future, leading to label expansions down the road.

-Shortly after the positive May results, the FDA granted breakthrough threrapy designation to OMS721 for the treatment of IGAN.
+Shortly after the positive May results, the FDA granted breakthrough therapy designation to OMS721 for the treatment of IGAN.
 This is another big win for Omeros, as it now has another pathway to expedited approval for OMS721.

 OMS824 is a phosphodiesterase 10 inhibitor being developed for the treatment of Huntington's disease and schizophrenia.
-At present, both phase 2 trials for the treatment of schizophrenia and Huntington's disease are on hold pending protocol design exploration and further meetings with the FDA.
+At present, both Phase 2 trials for the treatment of schizophrenia and Huntington's disease are on hold pending protocol design exploration and further meetings with the FDA.

 OMS405 is another promising candidate with positive results to date, which is being developed for the treatment of compulsive disorders and substance abuse addictions.
 These trials are being conducted by the New York State Psychiatric Institute with majority of the funding coming from The National Institute on Drug Abuse.
-As such, further trials and funding will likely be influenced by these two agencies, but Omeros retains the rights to the drug candidate should management choose to proceed with a NDA for OMS405.
+As such, further trials and funding will likely be influenced by these two agencies, but Omeros retains the rights to the drug candidate should management choose to proceed with an NDA for OMS405.

-Finally, there is the OMS201 ureteroscopy trial, which is part of the PharmacoSurgery division of Omeros that is focused on combining low dose FDA approved agents and administering them directly to the site of surgery.
+Finally, there is the OMS201 ureteroscopy trial, which is part of the PharmacoSurgery division of Omeros that is focused on combining low-dose FDA approved agents and administering them directly to the site of surgery.
 This program is on hold due to lack of funding and resources at present.

 It should also be noted that Omeros has another completed PharmacoSurgery product which has been held up due to manufacturing agreement issues.
 From the 2016 annual report: